 Pharaoh kept hardening his own heart until eventually he crossed a point of no return where God began hardening his heart as He had foretold, “And I will harden Pharaoh’s heart” (Exo 7:3), “And the LORD hardened the heart of Pharaoh” (Exo 9:12).
 When there was respite or a period of relief from the plagues, Pharaoh gained false confidence and became hardened again, “But when Pharaoh saw that there was respite, he hardened his heart, and hearkened not unto them; as the LORD had said” (Exo 8:15).
 Likewise, when all is going well, we become hardened.
 It’s when the “plagues” of life come that we become desperate.
 But unlike Pharaoh, we don’t want to keep hardening ourselves to the point that we can never return.

 Many years ago I had a family member who didn’t start seeking God until she was diagnosed with cancer and died just 10 months later.
 Once we’re desperate and short on time to find the truth, we’ll discover that it’s difficult to find.
 Although the Scriptures are everywhere, even on our phones in our pockets, false teachers are also everywhere bent on making sure we won’t find the truth in the Scriptures.
-Their sermons and books give us a certain amount of truth to be enticing but also a false view of God and His Son, and a false gospel message to ensure we’ll perish.
-Please don’t wait until desperation.
+Their sermons and books give us a certain amount of truth to entice us but also a false view of God and His Son, and a false gospel to ensure we’ll perish.
+Please don’t wait until you’re desperate.
 Be converted as a little child now and hear His voice.